rodages/Project-2-Whats-My-Footprint/README.md

 if(!stage){ stage = useParams().stage}
 ```

-if no data has been provided via form, take `:market` and `:stage` parameters from url.
+if no data has been provided via form, take `:market` and `:stage` parameters from URL.

 ```